Problem Statement:

 Process Manager: How to navigate and access ACS Commons MCP process manager

-Tools: Tools that comes OOTB when you use MCP tools
+Tools: Tools that come to OOTB when you use MCP tools

 Operations: How to use and maintain the MCP process